tonyriverms/DoNetExtensions/README.md

 Dictionary is the essential class used for data pre-processing in data analytics, data science, or machine learning.
 The following extensions make it quick for this purpose.

+**_Stat_**: counting the number of occurrences of keys, able to specify count increment, supports various increment objects whose addition operator is defined.

+**_MergeStat_**: merges the countings of a sequence of dictionaries.

 ```c#
 // Suppose you want to count occurrences of the following keys.
 var keys = new[] {"key1", "key2", "key5", "key1", "key3", "key3", "key4", "key5", "key5"};